vyos/vyos-documentation/docs/vpn/openvpn.rst

 If you are a hacker or want to try on your own we support passing raw OpenVPN options to OpenVPN.

-.. cfcmd:: set interfaces openvpn vtun10 openvpn-option 'persistent-key'
+.. cfgcmd:: set interfaces openvpn vtun10 openvpn-option 'persistent-key'

 Will add ``persistent-key`` at the end of the generated OpenVPN configuration.
 Please use this only as last resort - things might break and OpenVPN won't start if you pass invalid options/syntax.

-.. cfcmd:: set interfaces openvpn vtun10 openvpn-option 'push &quot;keepalive 1 10&quot;'
+.. cfgcmd:: set interfaces openvpn vtun10 openvpn-option 'push &quot;keepalive 1 10&quot;'

 Will add ``push "keepalive 1 10"`` to the generated OpenVPN config file.